Stadium subsidy: Benefits

 In granting stadium subsidies, governments claim that the new or improved stadiums will have positive externalities for the city.
 Proponents tout improvements to the local economy as the primary benefits.
 Economists who debate the issue have separated the effects on a local economy into direct and indirect effects.
 Direct benefits are those that exist as a result of the "rent, concessions, parking, advertising, suite rental, and other preferred seating rental", and direct expenses come from "wages and related expenses, utilities, repairs and maintenance, insurance," and the costs of building the facilities.
 Generally, these benefits vary widely.
 The Baltimore Orioles, for example, estimate that each game they host brings $3 million in economic benefits to the city.
 Over the course of an entire baseball season, the Orioles will have 81 home games, a benefit of $243 million a season.
-For NFL teams, there are only 8 home games a season; even so, over the lifetime of a stadium, between 20–30 years, the accumulated benefit is still substantial, which is the argument teams make to municipalities when they request the subsidy.
+For NFL teams, there are only 8 home games a season; even so, over the lifetime of a stadium, between 20 and 30 years, the accumulated benefit is still substantial, which is the argument teams make to municipalities when they request the subsidy.
 Supporters further argue that the stadiums attract tourism and businesses that lead to further spending and job creation, representing indirect benefits.
 All of the increased spending causes a local multiplier effect that leads to more spending and job creation and eventually finances the subsidy through increased tax revenues from ticket and concessions sales, improved property values and more spending nearby the stadium.
 In some cases, there has been an observed reduction in crime during a game, although the aggregate effect of professional sports on crime is disputable.
 Additionally, there has recently been research that suggests that home games generate what is called a "sunny day benefit".
 There is a measurable drop in local spending that occurs within a city on a rainy day, but with a professional sports team playing a game, spending increases significantly.
-Jordan Rappaport, an economist at the Federal Reserve Bank of Kansas City, estimates that this benefit is between $14 to $24 million a year, which can be compounded over the life of a stadium.
+Jordan Rappaport, an economist at the Federal Reserve Bank of Kansas City, estimates that this benefit is between $14 and $24 million a year, which can be compounded over the life of a stadium.